 and celebrate their "Golden State".

 Today California is one of the largest agricultural, scientific and technological, cultural and entertainment centers of the world.
-Moving into the future with confidence, California is one of the leaders on issues like preserving the environment, finding alternative energy sources, and stem-cell research.
+Moving into the future with confidence, California is one of the leaders on issues like preserving the environment, finding alternative energy sources, medical and aerospace research.

 California borders Oregon in the north, Nevada, and Arizona in the east.
 The Mexican state of Baja California in the south, and the Pacific Ocean in the west.
 California state has beautiful natural features, including an expansive central valley, tall mountains, deserts, forests and hundreds of miles of scenic coastline.